 An in-kind contribution is a good or service, other than money, having monetary value.
 The value is based on the fair market value of the good or service.
 Fair market value is the dollar amount a consumer would expect to pay for the good or service.

 Date of an In-Kind Contribution

-The date the candidate, treasurer or any agent of the committee has knowledge of the in-kind contribution and the goods or services have been purchased or provided, the date the account payable is forgiven, or the date the personal expenditure is forgiven.
+The date the candidate, treasurer or any agent of the committee has knowledge of the in-kind contribution and the goods or services have been purchased or provided.